sjoerdk/anonapi/docs/sphinx/tutorials.rst

 Requirements
 ------------
-This guide assumes you already have the following:
+For this tutorial you need the following:

 * ``C:\project_folder`` - A folder that will hold records of the jobs created.
 Anonymized data does not have to go into this folder.

 * ``C:\project_folder\accession_numbers.xlsx`` - An excel or csv :ref:`input file<concepts_input_file>` containing
   a list of accession numbers that you want to anonymize.
-This file could be anywhere, but for convenience it is in the project folder in this guide.
+This file could be anywhere, but for convenience it is inside the project folder in this tutorial.

-The path and file above are just examples used in this guide.
+The path and file above are just examples.
 They can be anything you like.

 Step 1: prepare input file
 --------------------------